If you’re considering a small personal loan to finance your next purchase, this Affirm review is for you.

 - Affirm may take additional steps to verify your identity before approving your personal loan.
 You won’t receive real-time approval if that applies to your application.

-- Many consumers have reported that Affirm doesn’t always report timely payments to the credit bureaus.
+- Many consumers have reported that they don’t always report timely payments to the credit bureaus.
 That’s often frustrating for consumers trying to rebuild their credit.

 - Each loan is based on an individual purchase, so you don’t receive a rolling line of credit.